bbannier/zeek-language-server/vscode/README.md

 This extension provides configuration through VSCode's configuration settings.
 All configuration settings are under `zeekLanguageServer.*`.

-- `zeekLanguageServer.path`: if set used to launch the language server executable; if unset the executable is looked up in `PATH`.
 - `zeekLanguageServer.zeekBinaryDirectory`: directory containing Zeek
   executables.
 If unset we will attempt to find them in PATH.
 - `zeekLanguageServer.checkZeekFormat`: check for zeek-format